ozavodny/raspberry-pi-binary-clock/Readme.md

 Binary clock for raspberry pi 480*320 display

-Use F11 to toggle fullscreen
+* Use F11 to toggle fullscreen
+* Use ESC to quit